Administrative Vehicles

 Administrative Vehicle Requirements

-Administrative vehicles have different requirements than vehicles used primarily to provide consumer transportation.
-The vehicles must meet the following requirements:
+Administrative vehicles must meet the following requirements:

 • Passenger occupancy will not exceed vehicle manufacturer’s approved seating capacity.